LPgenerator/django-db-mailer/README.rst

 -----------
 | Django module to easily send emails using django templates stored on database.
 | From box you can use it with django-celery for send background messages.
-| Also you have opportunity create reports from logs by mail categories and slug.
+| Also you have opportunity to create reports from logs by mail categories and slug.
+| Groups with Recipients and send by model signal also available by default.
 | That app very simple to install and use on your projects.